 The existence of variability in the breeding material is the first and foremost point in selection for improvement.
 Environmental effects influence the total observable variations of quantitative traits.
 Therefore, partitioning of overall variance due to genetic and non-genetic causes becomes necessary for effective breeding programme.
 The genotypic coefficient of variation estimates the heritable variability, whereas phenotypic component measures the role of environment on the genotype.
-High PCV and low GCV for a character indicates high influence of environment in its expression.
+High phenotypic coefficient of variance PCV and low genotypic coefficient of variance GCV for a character indicates high influence of environment in its expression.
 The phenomenon of transmission of characters from parents to offspring is usually measured in terms of heritability.
-When it is estimated in narrow sense based on the additive variance, which is fixable in nature gives highly fruitful results through simple selection procedures.
-The F_2 generation is critical for success of breeding programme because there are remote chances of finding superior recombinants in advanced generations if there is lack of desirable segregants in F_2 populations.
-Therefore the estimates of heritability in narrow sense and genetic advance would help to estimate realizable improvement through formulation of a sound breeding programme.
+When it is estimated in narrow sense based on the additive variance, which is fixable in nature gives highly fruitful results through